 If the requested license or permit is approved by either Metropolitan Police Department (MPD) or Department of Consumer and Regulatory Affairs (DCRA), then the Event Organizer shall have its insurance broker or insurance company submit a Certificate of Insurance to the appropriate agency responsible for reviewing and approving the license or permit which would be either MPD or DCRA giving evidence of the required coverage prior to commencing any activity in connection with the requested license or permit.
 In no event shall any activity be performed until the required Certificates of Insurance, signed by an authorized representative of the insurer(s) have been provided to, and accepted by, either MPD or DCRA.
 All required liability policies shall include the Government of the District of Columbia as an additional insured and shall contain a waiver of subrogation.
 All insurance shall be written with financially responsible companies authorized to do business in the District of Columbia or in the jurisdiction where the activity is to be performed and have an A.M.
 Best Company rating of A-VIII or higher.
+The Event Organizer shall require all of its event vendors to carry the same insurance required herein.
 The Event Organizer shall ensure that all policies provide that either MPD or DCRA shall be given written notice within a reasonable period of time in the event the stated limit in the declarations page of the policy is reduced via endorsement or the policy is canceled prior to the expiration date shown on the certificate.
 The Event Organizer shall provide either MPD or DCRA with ten (10) days prior written notice in the event of non-payment of premium.